MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-setup-report-intrastat.md

 2. On the **GST Reports Configuration** page, add a new line.
 3. On the **GST Report Type** field, choose the **Intrastat Report** option.
 4. On the **GST Report Version** field, specify the version of the report.
 5. After that, you can add your codeunits for the following options: a.
-On the **Suggest Lines Codeunit ID** field, specify the new codeunit for suggesting lines in the Intrastat report lines.
+In the **Suggest Lines Codeunit ID** field, specify the new codeunit for suggesting lines in the Intrastat report lines.
    b.
-On the **Content Codeunit ID** field, specify the new codeunit for exporting data as a file using a Data Exchange Definition.
+In the **Content Codeunit ID** field, specify the new codeunit for exporting data as a file using a Data Exchange Definition.
    c.
-On the **Validate Codeunit ID** field, specify the new codeunits for validating results inside Intrastat report lines.
+In the **Validate Codeunit ID** field, specify the new codeunits for validating results inside Intrastat report lines.

 > [!IMPORTANT]
 >
 > This line must be empty if you use the standard codeunits.
 You should only create a line and configure it if you have developed custom codeunits.

-## <a name="other-intrastat-configurations"></a>Other Intrastat configurations
+## Other Intrastat configurations

 > [!IMPORTANT]
 > Customer and vendor cards include a field, **Intrastat Partner Type**, that has the same option values as the **Partner Type** field: "" (blank), *Company*, and *Person*.
 The **Intrastat Partner Type** field has replaced the **Partner Type** field in Intrastat reporting.
 The **Partner Type** field is used in the Single Euro Payments Area (SEPA) to define the SEPA Direct Debit Scheme (Core or B2B).
 The **Intrastat Partner Type** field is used for Intrastat reporting only.
 This way, you can specify different values for the two fields if necessary.